MisanthropicBit/bibpy/docs/tutorial.rst

     }

 Each string entry contains a single variable name and a value for that variable.
-By using :code:`bibpy.expand_strings` on the entries after reading, the article entry will be as though it was:
+By using :py:func:`bibpy.expand_strings` on the entries after reading, the article entry will be as though it had been as follows in the file instead.

 .. code:: bibtex